lilyannekot/text-editor/README.md

 ## Project Demonstration

-The following demonstration shows the ability to create a new user and how they are returned when you GET all users.
+The following demonstration shows the ability to write content in the text editor in the browser and the installed app.
+When refreshing the page, the content is pulled from the database and still present in the editor.

 ![Project Demo](client/src/images/text-editor-gif.gif)